 The first subscription bill of the Gardens Players for this year will be given at the Kew Gardens Country Club on Thursday and Friday evenings, Feb.
-8 and 9, at 8:30 o'clock.
-The Players hoped to give this performance in Forest Hills, but now find that impossible.
-The second bill, to be given later, however, will be presented in the new theatre and work-shop now nearing completion.
-The first bill is interesting from the viewpoint of the plays and from the group of players, many of whom are new.
-In "Daggers and Diamonds," Age Adams, Jane Gaeta, Ordway Tead and Elton Clark will appear.
-The cast announced for "The Clock" includes Blanche appear.
-Lopez, Frederick Smith, Melville Greig and Edward Swazey.
-Robert Whyte, Grace Marren and William Grupe will play in "A Valuable Rival."
+8 and 9, at 8:30 o'clock The Players hoped to give this performance in Forest Hills but now find that impossible.
+The second bill, to be given but now find that impossible. later, however, will be presented in the new theatre and work-shop now nearing completion.
+The first bill is interesting from the viewpoint of the plays and from the group players, many of whom are new.
+In "Daggers and Diamonds" Kate Adams, Jane Gaeta, Ordway Tead and Elton Clark will appear.
+The cast announced for "The Clock" includes Blance Robert Whyte, Grace Marren and William Grupe will play in "A Valuable Rival."

 The tickets will be \$1.50 each, and may be purchased at the Chemist Shop, Kenney's and the Flower Shop.